TENDER: LOUIS ARJON

 Jason isn’t a stranger to competing in Las Vegas, however.
 This is his third time qualifying for the world championship in the last ten years, but he has yet to hear his name called during the awards ceremony.
 Something he hopes to change this year.
 This year, at the Colorado regional, Boll laid 716 brick after deductions, a number that could put him as an early favorite to compete for the title.

 Bricklaying has always been a part of Boll’s life, he has been in the industry for 18 years.
 “My dad grew up doing it, so I was born into it.
 I remember playing on sand piles when I was 5 years old.”
-Now he has a another shot at bragging rights, and to do something his father and uncle have never done, take home a new Ford F250 4×4 truck or a John Deere Gator.
+Now he has another shot at bragging rights, and to do something his father and uncle have never done, take home a new Ford F250 4×4 truck or a ROXOR Off-Road Sport Utility Vehicle.